codeoverflow-org/nodecg-io-docs/docs/getting_started/existing_bundle.md

 You can set up handlers that are executed when the user assigns a service instance to your bundle, removes the assignment or when the service client got updated in some way.

-Handlers added with `onAvailable` will get called if there was a change and you got a client:
+Handlers added with `onAvailable` will get called if there was a change, and you got a client:

 ```typescript
 // This is the variable with the return value of requireService().